ibexa/documentation-developer/docs/administration/configuration/configuration.md

 # Configuration

 [[= product_name =]] configuration is delivered using a number of dedicated configuration files.
-It contains everything from selecting the content Repository to SiteAccesses to language settings.
+It contains everything from selecting the content repository to SiteAccesses to language settings.

 ### Configuration format